stowage/Joya/README.md

 #### Conditional Module

-Modules may have a behavior similar to conditional functions, f.e. there is a module named ```bisection.joya```
+Modules may have the same behavior as a conditional functions, f.e. there is a module named ```bisection.joya```

 ```javascript